uwcms/FinalStateAnalysis/docs/source/pat_tuple.rst

 * ``tip``
 * ``tipS``  - significance

-The following systematics candidates are embedded (as userCands)
+The following systematics candidates are embedded (as userCands).
+The energy scale uncertainty is taken from the muon MuscleFit.

 * ``uncorr`` (no muon energy scale)
 * ``nom`` (nominal ES correction, same as pat::Muon p4)